platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 This usually indicates that large files are present in the repository (where they shouldn't be).
 Make sure that the paths for files like media files, dependencies, and databases are set to be ignored in your `.gitignore` file.

-If large files are already in the repository, the open-source [bfg-repo-cleaner](https://rtyley.github.io/bfg-repo-cleaner/) can assist in cleaning up the repository by purging older commits, removing unnecessary files, ...
-Create a [support ticket](https://console.platform.sh/-/users/~/tickets/open) to have the disk space temporarily increased.
+If large files are already in the repository, the open-source tool [bfg-repo-cleaner](https://rtyley.github.io/bfg-repo-cleaner/) can assist in cleaning up the repository by purging older commits, removing unnecessary files, and more Create a [support ticket](https://console.platform.sh/-/users/~/tickets/open) to have the disk space temporarily increased.

 ## Stuck build or deployment